snewell4/simpleth/docs/source/Test.rst

 **Parameters:**

-:amountGwei: of ether received (in gwei)
+:amountWei: of ether received (in wei)
 :sender: address sending the ether
 :timestamp: block time when paid